file-format/Products/content/en/word-processing/go/unioffice/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Add Header & Footer to Word Document</h2>
-<p>Headers and footers can be used to include the information that users want to appear on every page of a document such as an author name, document title, or page numbers.
+<p>Headers and footers can be used to include the information that users want to appear on e page of a document such as an author name, document title, or page numbers.
 The unioffice library allows software developers to add header & footer to word documents with ease.
 It also allows to have different headers and footers depending on the document section.
 It also included support for even, odd, first functionalities.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}